 Pasta, tomatoes, anchovies, spices, and extra virgin olive oil: a fuss-free pasta sauce recipe and a demonstration that with simple and good quality ingredients you don’t need much to create a delicious meal.

 I love meals that are easy to make, have a reasonable list of ingredients, and include some of my kitchen’s staples; even better if they are also rich in nutrients.
-This homemade pasta sauce ticks all the boxes and it will satisfy even the most demanding palates with its simplicity.
+This homemade pasta sauce ticks all the boxes and will satisfy even the most demanding palates with its simplicity.

 SOME DETAILS ABOUT THIS PASTA SAUCE: